emh0228/pdsnd_github/README.md

 Bikeshare Data

 Description
 Project provides monthly and weekly data on Bikeshare riding for the following 3 cities: Chicago, New York City, and Washington.
+Additionally, the user can drill down into the data by selecting a city, month and weekday, which provides the user with detailed user stats.

 Files used
 chicago.csv